3mdeb/conferences/2023/QubesOSsummit/tailoring_your_qubes_os_environment_a_developer_guide_to_leveraging_saltstack.md

 sudo qubesctl --show-output --templates state.sls update.qubes-vm
 ```

+* `my-vm-list` should be a list of VMs, which consider potential dependencies

 ---

-# Issues on Qubes OS 4.2.0-rc2
+# Issues on Qubes OS 4.2.0-rc3

 .center[_No Top file or master_tops data matches found.
-Please see master log for details.]
+Please see master log for details._]

 * There is nothing in `/var/log/salt/master`
 * It seems that new Qubes OS consume top files differently because there
   is no `/srv/salt/_tops/base/topd.top` symlink to
   `/srv/salt/topd/init.top`
 * Despite that there are more issue running scripts using above method.
+* Most of SaltStack problems are hard to debug, because of not intuitive error
+  messages.
+  - In Qubes OS it is wrappen even more.
+* Other issues:
+  - Please note `init.sh` rely on symlinks, if `files` or other of your
+    directory already contain broken symlinks it can lead to very wierd and
+    hard to track errors.

 ---